astronomer/deploy-action/README.md

     force: true
 ```

-### Example using a custom iamge
+### Use a custom image

-In the following example custom image is built and deployed to an Astro Deployment using the `docker/build-push-action` and `astronomer/deploy-action`.
+In the following example, a custom image is built and deployed to an Astro Deployment.

 ```
 name: Astronomer CI - Additional build-time args